 Our suite of information, analytics and online marketplaces is branded and marketed to our customers.
 Our services are primarily derived from a database of building-specific information and offer customers specialized tools for accessing, analyzing and using our information.
-Over time, we expect to continue to enhance our existing information, analytics and online marketplaces and develop additional services that make use of our comprehensive database to meet the needs of our existing customers as well as potential new categories of customers.
+Over time, we have enhanced and expect to continue to enhance our existing information, analytics and online marketplaces and we have developed and expect to continue to develop additional services that make use of our comprehensive database to meet the needs of our existing customers as well as potential new categories of customers.

-Our principal information, analytics and online marketplace services as of January 31, 2017, are described in the following paragraphs:
+Our principal information, analytics and online marketplace services as of January 31, 2018, are described in the following paragraphs: